Battle of Berlin (RAF campaign): Bomber Command

-In 1942 some answers to the chronic problems of night navigation and target finding began to emerge but the number of bombers had stagnated.
+In 1942 some answers to the chronic problems of night navigation and target finding suffered by Bomber Command began to emerge but the number of bombers had stagnated.
 In November 1941 Bomber Command had a daily average of 506 bombers available and in January 1943 the average was 515.
-To carry out the Thousand-bomber raids Bomber Command drew on crews and aircraft from the Operational Training Units, which could only be exceptional.
+To carry out the thousand-bomber raids, Bomber Command drew on crews and aircraft from the Operational Training Units, a practice that could not become routine because of its disruption of the training system.
 Navigation had been helped by the introduction of Gee but this device lacked accuracy for bombing through the dark and smog of the Ruhr, lacked range and from 4 August 1942 the Germans began to jam the device.
 The Pathfinder Force (PFF) was established on 15 August 1942 but with Gee jammed and no target indicator bombs to mark the aiming point for the rest of the bombers (the Main Force), the task of the PFF varied from thankless to impossible.
 Despite its problems, Bomber Command had been able to achieve some spectacular results but these had been isolated events and due to favourable circumstances as well as judgement.
 The loss of 1,404 aircraft and 2,724 damaged to German night defences of increasing quantity and quality, especially German night fighters (Nachtjäger) had become a serious threat to the viability of the command and of strategic bombing as a theory of war.

 In 1942 Bomber Command had created 19 new squadrons but 13 had been transferred to other commands.
 The quantity of aircraft had barely increased but a big improvement in quality had been achieved.
 Bristol Blenheim light bombers and Armstrong Whitworth Whitley medium bombers had been retired from the command in mid-1942, followed by the Handley Page Hampden medium bomber in September.
 The disappointments of the Short Stirling and the early Handley Page Halifax variants and the fiasco of the Avro Manchester, withdrawn in June 1942, was balanced by the Avro Lancaster, which made its operational début in March and demonstrated its superiority over all other bombers.
 Re-equipment with new types of aircraft led to an average of 16.36 per cent of Bomber Command squadrons withdrawn from operations for conversion onto new aircraft in 1942, against 3.3 per cent in 1943.
 On 1 January 1942 the command had 48 squadrons, 9 with heavy bombers, 34 with medium and five with light bombers (Blenheims).
 On 1 January 1943, there were 49 squadrons, 32 heavy, 11 medium and six light (de Havilland Mosquito).
 The command had flown 30,508 operational sorties in 1941 and dropped 31646 LT of bombs, in 1942 it dropped 45501 LT from 29,929 sorties.